mokagio/mokacoding/metallo/src/posts/2021-04-19-a-world-without-slack.md

 What workflows are you deploying right now?
 What are your techniques to minimize context-switching in favor of focused work?
 I'd love to hear from you!
 Leave a comment below or get in touch on Twitter at [@mokagio](https://twitter.com/mokagio).

 _P.S.
-At Automattic, we are taking the ideas from the book very seriously and are constantly experimenting and refining our workflows.
-If that sounds interestin, checkout our [remote jobs page](https://automattic.com/work-with-us/) or get in touch with me._
+This is an edited version of a post I originally shared in one of Automattic's internal P2s.
+We are constantly experimenting and refining our workflows and take ideas such as those from the book very seriously.
+If that sounds interesting, checkout our [remote jobs page](https://automattic.com/work-with-us/) or get in touch with me._

 ### Footnotes

-1 - Ford's experiments to better allocate his capital culmintated into the assembly line.
+<span id="fn1">1</span> - Ford's experiments to better allocate his capital culmintated into the assembly line.
 For an in-depth look at the story, see [_The Perfectionists: How Precision Engineers Created the Modern World_](https://geni.us/XO9cbnT), one of the book's sources. [↩️](#fn1-back)

-2 – Peter F. Drucker, [“Knowledge-Worker Productivity: The Biggest Challenge,” California Management Review 41, no. 2 (Winter 1999)](https://href.li/?https://cmr.berkeley.edu/search/articleDetail.aspx?article=4872).
+<span id="fn2">2</span> – Peter F. Drucker, [“Knowledge-Worker Productivity: The Biggest Challenge,” California Management Review 41, no. 2 (Winter 1999)](https://href.li/?https://cmr.berkeley.edu/search/articleDetail.aspx?article=4872).
 Following the link ends up in a paywall – _with a bit of patience on Google, the original can still be found_. [↩️](#fn2-back)

-3 – Mine is a gross simplification (and possibly misrepresentation) of Shannon’s work.
+<span id="fn3">3</span> – Mine is a gross simplification (with possible misrepresentations) of Shannon’s work.
 If you’re curious on the topic, you’ll enjoy _[Mind at Play: How Claude Shannon Invented the Information Age](https://geni.us/FqRN7P)_, another of the book's sources. [↩️](#fn3-back)